 Skin hydration and elasticity:

-One of the abilities that collagen possesses is stimulating the collagen production.
 Collagen is known to give skin tissues its texture, durability, rigidity and structure.
 When collages combine with elastics fibers it gives the skin resilience.
 Moreover, it helps in keeping the skin hydrated and reduces the wrinkles.
 One of the studies in the journal Antioxidants, stated that collagen can also protect the skin from UV damage.

 Reduce Joint pains: